thebiggest0/pycharm-github-docs/docs/pycharmInstallation.md

 :material-check: How to apply for a free student or teacher license

 Great job! 😊 You can now enjoy access to PyCharm for your learning and development projects.
-Go ahead and click on the link below to move on to the next step:
+Go ahead and click on the link below to move on to the next section:

 **[Connect PyCharm to GitHub](connectPycharmToGithub.md)**